The Analysis for Innovators (A4I) Competition has been running since 2016 and is now in the fifth round of funding.

-The programme’s aim is to help boost a company’s productivity or competitiveness by enabling the UK’s top scientists using their world-class facilities, often otherwise inaccessible, to work with companies to address problems in innovative ways.
+The programme’s aim is to help boost a company’s productivity or competitiveness by enabling the UK’s top scientists, using their other world-class facilities, to work with companies to address problems in innovative ways.

-Each Round of the competition is divided into three distinct parts:
+Each Competition is divided into three distinct parts:

 - The Brokerage Meetings

-- Phase 2 – Applications for grant funding for a project
+- Stage 2 – Application for a funded project

-A company, of any size, can make up to two applications to Round Five.
 Each application should cover an issue that impacts the company’s productivity or competitiveness.
-As well as the responses to 3 questions about the problem the company is trying to address the applicant must produce a video (up to 3 minutes) that illustrates the problem.
+As well as the responses to 3 questions about the problem the company is trying to address the applicant must produce a video (up to 2 minutes) that illustrates the problem.

 In the video you can show the production line, products, diagrams or a presentation.
 The quality of the video is not critical – it could be made using a smart phone or a webcam.

-After the closing date (4th September) each application is checked to ensure it meets the scope of this round and then reviewed by each of the partners.
+After the closing date (Wednesday 18th August at 11:00) each application is checked to ensure it meets the scope of this round and then reviewed by each of the partners.
 Successful applications are those that are in scope and where one or more partners believe they can assist the company.

 The Brokerage Meetings

-Every successful applicant from Phase 1 is invited to one, or more, meetings with experts from the partners who can potentially help the company solve its problem.
+Every successful applicant from Stage 1 is invited to one, or more, meetings with experts from the partners who can potentially help the company solve its problem.

 These initial meetings allow a more detailed discussion of the company’s problem and how the partner might approach a solution.
-They are the first step towards defining a costed project for Phase 2.
+They are the first step towards defining a costed project for Stage 2.

-Every company that has been successful at Round 5 – Phase 1 or who has just completed a project under Round 3 – Phase 2 will be invited to submit an application for a grant funded project.
+Every company that has been successful at Stage 1 will be invited to apply for a grant funded project (100% funding).

-More information on Round 5 Phase 2 will be issued (by invitation only) after the close of Round 5 Phase 1.
+Note: More information on Stage 2 will be issued (by invitation only) after the close of Stage 1.

-For application advice and additional support, please contact us
+For application advice and additional support, please email: A4IR6@ktn-uk.org